 Combining forces for a new phase of AI for development: Africa and beyond

-The group’s shared vision responds to the ambitions of Africa’s vibrant AI community, which is already developing innovations and carrying out research that will help people thrive across the continent and contribute to the promotion of inclusive and safe AI design all over the world.
+The group’s shared vision responds to the ambitions of Africa’s vibrant AI community, which is already developing innovations and carrying out research that will help people thrive across the continent and contribute to the promotion of inclusive and safe AI design in Africa and beyond.

 Announced around the UK AI Safety Summit in London taking place November 1-2, this collaboration is backed by CAD130 million over the next five years.

-“International collaboration is essential to ensure AI is used safely and responsibly around the world,” says François-Philippe Champagne, Minister of Innovation, Science and Industry.
+“International collaboration is essential to ensure AI is used safely and responsibly around the world,” says François-Philippe Champagne, Canada's minister of innovation, science and industry.
 “Our government makes a point of working with like-minded partners and innovators to harness the potential of AI for sustainable economic development, aligned with global efforts to develop and use AI safely and responsibly.”

 As part of this collaboration, IDRC is partnering with the Foreign, Commonwealth and Development office (FCDO) to launch a new phase of the AI for Development program with an initial focus on Africa.
 It aims to leverage AI’s capacity to reduce inequalities, strengthen health, education and food systems, as well as adapt to climate change.
 AI for Development builds on IDRC’s existing partnership with the Swedish International Development Cooperation Agency (Sida) — the AI for Development Africa, or AI4D Africa program — which already works closely with African’s AI science and policy communities.